The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 The picturesque Nizwa Fort is one of the most magical fairytale destinations on earth.
 It was built in the 17th century to defend Nizwa’s position on a major trade route.
 The fort itself took 12 years to complete, and there’s also a castle in the complex, which was built in the 9th century.

-This fort showcases various defense mechanisms that Omanis have used in the past — including pitfalls, honey traps, and gun shooting windows.
+This fort showcases various defense mechanisms that Omanis have used in the past, including pitfalls, honey traps, and gun shooting windows.
 Inside the castle, you’ll also find the Imam and his family’s rooms.

 🌟 Insider Tip: There’s a traditional Omani sword dance performance that takes place right by the entrance of the fort every Friday, Saturday, and Tuesday.
 It’s truly a fantastic display of the local culture and traditions, so try to visit on those days to catch it.

-⏰ Opening hours: Saturdays to Thursdays: 8 am - 8 pm / Fridays: 8 am - 11:30 am, 1:30 pm - 8:00 pm 🎫 Entrance fees: 5 OMR ($13 USD) for adults / 3 OMR ($8 USD) for children
+Opening hours: Saturdays to Thursdays: 8 am - 8 pm | Fridays: 8 am - 11:30 am, 1:30 pm - 8:00 pm

 2. Nizwa Souq

-Just outside Nizwa Fort, you’ll find the colorful Nizwa Souq.
-It’s one of the oldest markets in Oman and sells authentic Omani antiques, pottery, textiles, and more.
-There’s also a section of it dedicated to fruits, meat, and sweets.
-Take a relaxing stroll here to get some souvenirs and to catch a glimpse of local life.
+Inside this souq, you’ll find traditional Omani antiques, pottery, textiles, and other crafts.
+There’s also a section dedicated to fruits, meat, and sweets.
+Take a relaxing stroll in this market to get some souvenirs and catch a glimpse of local life.

-⏰ Opening hours: Saturdays to Thursdays: 6 am - 1 pm, 4 pm - 10 pm / Fridays: 5 am - 11 am
+Opening hours: 6 am - 1 pm, 4 pm - 10 pm daily

 🏡 Where to Stay in Nizwa

-As you might remember from the previous day’s itinerary, I recommend spending two nights at Antique Inn (⭐️ 8.5), a unique hotel with tons of traditional decoration, a beautiful garden, and a dreamy outdoor pool.
-Walking into this hotel will make you feel like stepping into an ancient fairytale.
-It is also just 180 m (200 yards) from Nizwa Fort and Nizwa Souq!
+As you might remember from the previous day’s itinerary, I recommend spending two nights at Antique Inn (⭐️ 8.2), a unique hotel with tons of traditional decoration, a beautiful garden, and a dreamy outdoor pool.

 🗓 Day 9 – 10: Jebel Akhdar

-The last two days of your Oman 10 day itinerary will be spent in the mountains of Jebel Akhdar.
-These peaks (also known as Al Jabal Al Akhdar) are a part of the Al Hajar Mountains and are as high as 2,980 m (9,776 ft).
-It takes around 2 hours to drive here from Nizwa, and this is the perfect last stop to cool down and enjoy thrilling adventures.
+Jebel Akhdar (also known as Al Jabal Al Akhdar) are a part of the Al Hajar Mountains and its peaks are as high as 2,980 m (9,776 ft).
+It takes around 2 hours to drive here from Nizwa, and this is a fantastic spot to unwind and enjoy some thrilling adventures.

 🧗🏻 Top Things to do in Jebel Akhdar

-Adventurous souls will love trekking in the canyons and climbing via ferrata in Jebel Akhdar.
-Even non-experienced hikers can enjoy the Four Village Walk, which lets you explore the local irrigation systems as well as traditional mountain villages constructed with baked mud.
+Popular outdoor activities in Jebel Akhdar include trekking in the canyons and climbing via ferrata.
+Even non-experienced hikers can enjoy the Four Village Walk, which allows you to explore the local irrigation systems and traditional mountain villages constructed with baked mud.

 🏡 The Best Places to Stay in Jebel Akhdar